 Technology, Talent, and Upper Egyptian Women

-Originally published in Business Monthly‘s March 2019 issue.
+Originally published in Business Monthly

 It takes Nada Gamal, 20, an hour each day to reach her job at E-SICO mobile factory from her home in Mousha, a small town not far from Assiut.
 For Gamal, the relatively long commute is a minor price to pay.
-“There are very few factories in all of Upper Egypt, that no one believes me when I say I work in a mobile factory,” she says.
+“There are very few factories in all of Upper Egypt, so much so that no one believes me when I say I work in a mobile factory,” she says.
 “Even I questioned if there really was a factory in Assiut when my friends told me about it.”

 Egypt’s first mobile factory and the SICO brand it produces are owned by SICO Electronics (E-SICO), 80 percent of which is held by SICO Technologies and the remaining 20 percent by state-owned Silicon Waha.